 Job interviews with NDIS support workers

-- help you work out whether you’d feel comfortable with them being in your home and working with your child.
+- whether you’d feel comfortable with them being in your home and with your child.

 You could start by interviewing 2-3 people.
 You can interview others if these people aren’t suitable.

 Before you meet with potential support workers, it’s a good idea to think about how you’ll describe the role you want them to do.

 It’s also good to prepare some questions to guide your conversation.
 Here are things you could ask about:

 - Experience – for example, what similar roles have they done?

 - Approach to particular situations – for example, how would they handle challenging behaviour while they were out with your child?

 - Feelings about the role – for example, what led them to apply for it, and why do they feel it would suit them?

 Somewhere public like a café is a good place to do interviews.